 Successful delivery of a complex Dynamics ERP system integration project

-Ten10’s role was the systems integration-level tests of these applications prior to formal validation by the business teams.
+Ten10’s objective was the systems integration-level testing of these applications prior to formal validation by the business teams.

-We embedded into the client a defined reporting and quality assurance structure for execution progress and defect reporting.
-This utilised daily pass, fail, progress against plan and key blocking defects, to provide a graphical representative status summary.
+We embedded a defined reporting and quality assurance structure for execution progress and defect reporting.
+This utilised daily pass, fail, progress against plan and key blocking defects to provide a graphical representative status summary.
 This continues to be utilised by the client.

 This project demonstrates Ten10’s ability to think quickly and react swiftly in challenging conditions, to be creative in imagining and delivering solutions, and to provide help and support above and beyond the contract terms and conditions.